Type 1 Diabetes: Symptoms, Causes, Risk Factors & Treatment

 1. Diabetic Ketoacidosis

-One should not wait to get treated for Type 1 Diabetes, as uncontrolled high blood sugar levels can lead to diabetic ketoacidosis (DKA).
+Ketoacidosis is one of the Type 1 Diabetes complications.
+Uncontrolled high blood sugar levels can lead to diabetic ketoacidosis (DKA).
 It is a condition where the body produces toxic acids called ketones.
 DKA can rapidly escalate and become a medical emergency requiring immediate intervention.

 2. Diabetic Neuropathy